kasemdeautsch/pp2/README.md

     - The live link can be found [here](https://github.com/kasemdeautsch/pp2).
 ## Credits
 - Content
-  - The text for the Home page was taken from Wikipedia Article A
+  - The page design and Project idea was taken from **Portfolio Project Scope** module in our course.
-  - Instructions on how to implement form validation on the Sign Up page was taken from Specific YouTube - Tutorial
-  - The icons in the footer were taken from Font Awesome
-  - The code for social media links was taken from **Love running Project**.
-  - The Form dedign was taken from **Love running Project**.
+  - Some functions idea ware taken from **Love Maths** project
   - The following websites ware used for problem solving.
     - **https://www.diffchecker.com/**.
     - **https://stackoverflow.com/**.